|FoSSP Home||History Home||Geologic||Native American||Union Canal||Railroad||Modern|

 visitors since March 28, 2012.

-by Friends of Swatara State Park.
+by Friends of Memorial Lake and Swatara State Parks.
 All rights reserved.

 No photos on this site may be used without express written